eCommerce: Indonesia

 Indonesia, as of 2023, is the world's fourth most populous country, home to over 270 million people and a rapidly urbanizing society with a total number of internet users of over 230 million.
 The Southeast Asian archipelago consists of more than 17,000 islands, has over 700 local languages, and a predominantly digital-savvy, young population.

-With an anticipated revenue exceeding US$100 billion by 2025, the country's eCommerce market is projected to swell to an impressive US$204 billion by 2028 according to our numbers.
+With an anticipated revenue exceeding US$100 billion by 2025, the country's eCommerce market is projected to swell to over US$200 billion by 2028 according to our numbers.
 This growth is made possible and nurtured by various factors in the country, some of which we'll have a brief look at here.

 Indonesia is a significant player in the APAC region.
 According to a 2022 report by Wunderman Thompson Commerce, Indonesia's online spending accounted for a significant 64% of the country's total consumer spending, aligning it with India and just trailing China, which led the pack at 66%.